real-health-workshop/real-health-workshop.github.io/_pages/home.md

 ### Technical Program Committee Members

 Our Program Committee spans clinical NLP, reliability and safety, clinical informatics, privacy and security, federated learning, and software engineering for AI.
-Members below have confirmed their participation in reviewing for ReAL-Health 2027.
+Members below are tentative for participation in reviewing for ReAL-Health 2027.
 The committee is being expanded to 70+ members ahead of the first call for papers, with recruitment targeted at clinical NLP and at European, Asia-Pacific, and Global South institutions.

 <div style="column-count: 2; column-gap: 2rem; margin-bottom: 3rem;">
   <ul style="padding-left: 1.2rem; margin: 0; line-height: 1.7;">